The Prado Museum, Royal Palace & Plaza Mayor

 The Prado Museum, in Spanish Museo del Prado or Museo Nacional del Prado, is the national art museum in Madrid.
 It features a spectacular collection of European art from the 12th century to the early 20th century, including a phenomenal collection of Spanish art.

-The building was designed in a neoclassical style in 1785 by the architect Juan de Villanueva, and completed and opened in 1819.
+The building was designed by the architect Juan de Villanueva in a neoclassical style in 1785 and opened in 1819.
 The structure was initially intended as the frame of the Natural History Cabinet.
-Nevertheless, Ferdinand VII, and his wife, Queen Maria Isabel de Braganza, decided that it should house a new Royal Museum of Paintings and Sculptures in Madrid – today’s Prado Museum.
+Nevertheless, Ferdinand VII and his wife, Queen Maria Isabel de Braganza, decided that it should house a new Royal Museum of Paintings and Sculptures in Madrid – today’s Prado Museum.
 One of the cornerstones of the museum was the fine royal collection from Habsburg and Bourbon monarchs.
-Charles V, Philip II, Philip IV, Philip V and Ferdinand VII all contributed to the collections.
+Charles V, Philip II, Philip IV, Philip V and Ferdinand VII contributed to the collections.

-Since then the Prado has developed into being one of the most outstanding art museums in Europe.
-Today, the Prado Museum houses masterpieces of a wide variety of schools of European painting, in particular Italian and Flemish art.
+Since then, the Prado has developed into one of the most outstanding European art museums.
+Today, the Prado Museum houses masterpieces from several schools of European painting, in particular Italian and Flemish art.

 5-day itinerary for Barcelona